CodingNomads/articles/fastapi-tutorial/fastapi-tutorial.md

 ## Defining Models and Business Logic

 Now it's time to take your application beyond the basics and start writing code specific to your goal.

-The first thing you are going to do is create a Pydantic model to represent a `Place`.
-You'll also define a route to create a new Place.
+The first thing you are going to do is create a [Pydantic](https://pydantic-docs.helpmanual.io) model to represent a `Place`.
+Pydantic is a data validation library that uses some neat tricks from the Python3 type system.
+FastAPI relies heavily on it to both validate incoming data and serialize outgoing data.

+You'll also define a route to create a new `Place`.
+For now all it will do is return the submitted `Place` back to you.

 Add the following code so that your `main.py` looks like this:
 ```python